Bounds on Convex Bodies in Pairwise Intersecting Minkowski Arrangement of Order $\mu$: Bounds on pairwise intersecting Minkowski arrangements

-In dimension $d\geq 3$ consider the translates of $K$ in the cartesian coordinate system.
-Let $x_1,...x_d$ denote the coordinate axes and suppose that $K$ is $o$-symmetric.
-Using the above planar construction, we can take 7 translates of $K$ in Minkowski arrangement such that their centers lie in the $x_1x_2$ plane.
-Along each coordinate axis $x_3,...,x_d$ we can add two further translates of $K$ to the arrangement so that they contain $o$ on their boundary.
-This way we get that $M_{d+1}(K)\geq M_{d}(K)+2$.\\
+Let $e_1,...,e_d$ be an Auerbach basis \cite[Chapter 3]{thompson_1996} of the space $(\mathbb{R}^d, \norm{ .}_K)$.
+In dimension $d\geq 3$, using the above planar construction, we can take 7 translates of $K$ in a Minkowski arrangement such that their centers lie in the plane of the first two basis vectors $e_1$ and $e_2$.
+Along each direction $e_3,...,e_d$ we can add two further translates of $K$ to the arrangement so that they contain $o$ on their boundary.